Dataset of Historical Tweets

 Daily volume (as of 7/28/19)

-In partnership with The Annenberg School, we compiled a dataset of historical Tweets.
-Collection began in April 2012 and is ongoing.
+In partnership with The Annenberg School, we compiled a dataset of historical Tweets, which is now part of the iWRDS Data Catalog.
+Collection began in April 2012 and ended in November 2022.
 The total dataset represents about 1% of the total Twitter volume.
-Please email us to request access.
-The database uses Amazon Web Services’ Athena offering and is queryable using SQL.
+Access to the historical dataset can be requested here (PennKey required).
+The database uses Amazon Web Services’s Athena offering and is queryable using SQL.
 Queries can be made using the AWS console or using an ODBC connection on the HPCC.
+See “Using Amazon Athena To Access Data” for detailed information about how to access Wharton-maintained datasets through Amazon Athena once you have been granted access.

 Sample Queries